gretel/dynamo-autoscale/README.md

 ## Travis CI

-Continous intgeration is done using Travis.
-Please keep in mind the tests require AWS credential to run and the author's credentials encrypted in  `.travis.yml` will not work for you.
+Continous intgeration is done using [Travis](https://travis-ci.org/gretel/dynamo-autoscale-fork).
+Please keep in mind the tests require AWS credentials to run and the author's credentials encrypted in  `.travis.yml` will not work for you.
 You have to setup Travis on your own yo!

 The configuration values will be overriden as follows (symbolic code):

 ```
+config[:aws][:region] = ENV['AWS_REGION']
 config[:aws][:access_key_id] = ENV['AWS_ACCESS_KEY']
 config[:aws][:secret_access_key] = ENV['AWS_SECRET_KEY']
 ```